-Genre: Fighting Developer: Omega Group Publisher: Sega of America: Players: 1-2 Released: 1994
+Genre: Fighting Developer: Sega Interactive Designs Publisher: Sega of America: Players: 1-2 Released: 1994

 Fighting and blood are two things that go hand in hand.
 Gamers love fighting, they love blood, and they usually love the two together like cops love doughnuts and coffee.
 With all the controversy surrounding violent games, many people thought erroneously that fighting games like Mortal Kombat would disappear after the congressional witch hunt of the early ’90s.
 Thankfully, the industry survived such censorship and has even managed to get bigger, badder, and bloodier.

 Not that I’m a blood fan, mind you.
 I get dizzy looking at a paper cut.
 I do, however, recognize that one cannot put two characters in an arena and have them battle to the death without it being messy.
-Developer Deep Water has taken this simple logic to the extreme with their follow up to the 1993 hit, Eternal Champions.
+Sega has taken this simple logic to the extreme with its follow up to the 1993 hit, Eternal Champions.

 Unlike most fighters, there is a very well thought out and developed storyline here.
 The timeline is unbalanced and the universe is headed for destruction due to the deaths of several key beings.
 To prevent this, the Eternal Champion traveled through time and rescued them mere moments before each was to die.
 He offers them a chance to battle for an opportunity to return to life and change the future, thereby restoring the balance.
 The Dark Champion, however, has hidden four warriors, which prevents balance from happening.
 Now, another battle must be waged to defeat the Dark Champion and restore the timeline.

-With its expanded plot and specific extras, Challenge from the Dark Side is more of an director’s cut than a full-blown sequel.
-Designer Michael Latham (whom we recently interviewed) has pushed the Sega CD to its limits, upping the playable character count from nine to twenty-four (!), and by making the game bloodier than its cartridge cousin – almost to the point of overkill (no pun intended).
+With its expanded plot and specific extras, Challenge from the Dark Side is more of a director’s cut than a full-blown sequel.
+Designer Michael Latham (whom we interviewed) has pushed the Sega CD to its limits, upping the playable character count from nine to twenty-four (!), and by making the game bloodier than its cartridge cousin – almost to the point of overkill (no pun intended).
 Sprites are more detailed, speech clips have been expanded and sound clearer, and the game is the only title on the system to push 256 colors on-screen simultaneously.
-Regardless of feelings for the game itself, one must at least commend Deep Water on their mastery of the Sega CD hardware.
+Regardless of feelings for the game itself, one must at least commend the developers on their mastery of the Sega CD hardware.

 The differences between both Eternal Champions titles isn’t as pronounced as say, Street Fighter & Street Fighter II.
 Nothing so extreme here.
 What has changed makes the game a tighter, more polished experience that veterans of the cartridge version will instantly appreciate.
 You still need the six-button pad (why would you play it with anything else?), and there are still special moves and overkills.
 New to this installment, however, are the Cinekills, which reward your combo prowess with a short CGI movie showing your opponent’s gruesome fate.
 Anyone who cringed at the overkills from the original will want to leave the room when a Cinekill is performed.
 It’s that brutal!